v12technology/fluxtion/README.md

 As a stretch goal we would like to be the [fastest single threaded java stream processor](https://github.com/v12technology/fluxtion-quickstart/blob/master/README.md#run) on the planet.

 ## What are we solving
+Fluxtion is focused on optimising the implementation of stream processing logic.

+### Graph processing primer

+In a stream processor events are received and processed with predictable results.
+A set of dependent behaviours can be modelled as a directed acyclic graph.
+Where the behaviours are nodes on the graph, in our case these behaviours are functions.
+For predictable processing to hold true we can say the following:
+*  Functions are nodes on the execution path.
+*  The first node on an execution path is an event handler.
+*  An event handler is a node that accepts an incoming event for processing.
+*  Functions will always be invoked in execution path order.
+*  Execution path order is topologically sorted such that all parent nodes are invoked before child nodes.
+*  A child node will be given a valid reference to each parent dependency before any event processing occurs.

+## Motivation
 Fluxtion is a tool for generating high performance event stream processing applications.
 The ideas behind Fluxtion have been used extensively in the low latency high frequency trading space, where low response time for complex calculation graphs